almostengr/light-show-extender/README.md

 ## More Information

-For more information about this project, visit the User Guide folder or [project page](https://thealmostengineer.com/projects/light-show-extender).
+For more information about this project, visit the User Guide (user_guide) folder or [project page](https://thealmostengineer.com/projects/light-show-extender).